 You know how much money you need to save, but how should you invest it?
 Unless you plan to wait 5 years or more before buying a home, do not invest in the markets.
-There is too much risk, and you won’t have the time to wait for your investments to recover if we encounter a sustained downturn in the markets.
+2022 has been a prime example of why you may not want to take the risk, as you may not have the time to wait for your investments to recover from market downturns.

-Instead, I recommend that you use a high-interest savings account to save for your down payment.
+Instead, it’s recommended that you use a high-interest savings account to save for your down payment.
 These accounts are offered by most financial institutions, with the online banks offering the highest rates.
-At the moment, interest rates are very low, but there are some attractive offers to be had.
+At the moment, as interest rates are high, short-term GICs are also a good alternative.

-A high-interest savings account isn’t going to make you rich, but it’s a safe place to put your down payment funds, and you’ll benefit from not having to pay any fees.
+High-interest savings accounts and GICs aren’t going to make you rich, but it’s a safe place to put your down payment funds while guaranteeing a positive return, and you’ll benefit from not having to pay any fees.

 Final Thoughts on Saving for a Down Payment